WSM Q4 2025 Earnings Call Summary | Stock Taper

 5. Notable Q&A Insights

-• Store Growth Strategy: Laura Alber emphasized a pivot towards retail growth, with plans for new store openings and repositioning existing stores to more vibrant locations.
+• Store Growth Strategy: Management expressed optimism about retail growth, highlighting the potential for new store openings and repositioning existing stores in more vibrant locations.